throwaway96/install-jail-conf/README.md

 1. Replace URLs in script with valid ones.
 Make sure your editor preserves the LF line endings.
 2. Upload `jailinst.sh` to your TV.
+Put it somewhere writable, like `/tmp` or `/media/developer/temp`.
 3. Run `jailinst.sh` on the TV.
 (Either use `sh jailinst.sh` or make it executable and use e.g. `./jailinst.sh`.)
 4. If verification was successful, reboot the TV for the new configuration to